Cook Like Czechs

 Notes

-• Makes 6 Easter birds.
+• The basic recipe makes 6 Easter birds.

 • SERVING: Czechs bake the birds the day before Easter Monday, the most important day of the Czech Easter.
 Arrange the baked birds on a festive platter and place it on the Easter table.